 In Person Public Worship Suspended Until Further Notice

 Since the outbreak of the coronavirus, Covid-19, in January, a number of countries, and now the U.S., have put in place a number of policies to restrict the spread of infections by this novel virus, including banning or restricting foreign travel., recommending the cancellation of large group events, increasing the testing for the virus, and promoting social distancing practices.
-Steps have been taken to alleviate the economic consequences through provision of temporary paid sick leave, and extension of unemployment benefits.
+Wisconsin is among the majority of states that have issued stay-at-home directives.
+Steps have been taken to alleviate the economic consequences through provision of temporary paid sick leave, direct payments to individuals, small business grants, and extension of unemployment benefits.

 “It is about balancing our need to gather for worship over against our need to love our neighbor and not spread the disease.”